CobicistatBrand Name: Tybost Other Names: COBI Drug Class: Pharmacokinetic Enhancers (CYP3A Inhibitors) Company: Gilead Sciences, Inc.

 What should I do if I forget a dose?

-If you miss a atazanavir (brand name: Reyataz) or darunavir (brand name: Prezista) by less than 12 hours, take the missed dose of cobicistat with atazanavir or darunavir right away.
+If you miss a atazanavir or darunavir by less than 12 hours, take the missed dose of cobicistat with atazanavir or darunavir right away.
 Then take your next dose of cobicistat together with atazanavir or darunavir as usual.
 If you miss a dose of cobicistat with atazanavir or darunavir by more than 12 hours, wait and take the next dose at your usual time.
-If you miss a dose of cobicistat with atazanavir or darunavir, do not take two doses at the same time to make up for the missed dose.
+If you miss a dose of cobicistat with atazanavir or darunavir, do not take two doses at the same time to make up for the missed dose.of cobicistat with

 What side effects can cobicistat cause?